jurriaan/aico/ARCHITECTURE.md

 The components work together in a predictable sequence.
 The lifecycle of a typical `aico gen` command illustrates this flow:

 1.  **Invocation:** The user's command is received by the **Entrypoint**, which routes it to the correct function in the **Command Layer**.
-2.  **State Loading:** The command uses the **State Persistence Layer** to find and load the `.ai_session.json` file into memory as a structured Pydantic object.
+2.  **State Loading:** The command uses the **State Persistence Layer** to find and load the `.ai_session.json` file into memory as a structured `msgspec.Struct` object.
 Most commands load only the active window; history-indexing commands that accept pair IDs use the full-history path to resolve indices globally.
 3.  **Context Building:** The command reads the files specified in the session state from disk.
 4.  **Prompt Construction:** The **LLM Interaction Engine** assembles the final prompt, combining system instructions, file contents, active chat history, and the new user instruction into a single request.
 5.  **LLM Streaming & Parsing:** The **Provider Router** initializes the API client, and the request is sent.
 As the response streams back: